 Meditation is all the rage nowadays.
 But is it just some sort of hocus pocus or time-wasting “New Age” fad?

 Dr. Don Maurer doesn’t think so.
 He has taught mindfulness meditation at the UCI Health Susan Samueli Integrative Health Institute since 2010.
 A growing body of scientific research confirms the benefits of meditation for health and well-being.
-It has been shown to increase your immune system’s function, decrease pain, reduce cellular inflammation, and help to counter depression and anxiety, just to name a few benefits.

 Still, Maurer says, the proof of meditation’s effect, for many, is experiential.
 You just have to try it.

 He learned to meditate in medical school, and throughout his 30-year career as an emergency physician he found that he handled the stress much better when he practiced meditation and yoga than when he let his practice lapse.